slawekzachcial/aws-athena-saml/README.md

 provider which is the system of record for users in a single sign-on (SSO) ecosystem.

-This repository shows an example how to configure SAML federation for Amanzon Athena.
+This repository shows an example how to configure SAML federation for Amazon Athena.

 The example uses [SimpleSAMLphp](https://simplesamlphp.org/) as a generic SAML identity provider.
 Once our configuration is complete we will be able to